mrkamel/run_after_commit/README.md

   def some_method
     run_after_commit do
-      # Runs when the model is committed
+      # Runs when the transaction is committed
     end
   end
 end